-We value innovative and critical thinkers.
+We value innovation and critical thinking.
 Being a creative, engaged, collaborative learner and problem solver requires digital technology proficiency.
 From Year 3 to 12, students have access to a personalised device and are encouraged to solve problems, research, manipulate, analyse, synthesise, create, and communicate information effectively.